How to Grow and Dry Indian Corn

 Corn does not occur naturally in the wild.
 It is a manmade plant, produced within the last 10,000 years via hybridization of a native grass called teosinte that originated in Mexico.

 The modern corn that we are familiar with comes in three varieties.
 Sweet corn has been bred for human consumption.
 It is higher in sugar than dent corn or Indian corn.
-Its white or yellow kernels can be canned, frozen or cooked and eaten directly from the cob.
+Its white or yellow kernels can be canned, frozen, cooked or eaten directly from the cob.

 Indian corn is the original corn that was bred from teosinte grass by Native Americans.
 It is called flint corn because its kernels are "hard as flint".
 The kernels contain less moisture than dent or sweet corn and dry better with less chance of spoiling, an important consideration for Native Americans who depended on the dried corn to feed them until the next corn crop ripened the following year.
 This is the corn that the Native Americans taught the Pilgrims to grow.
 It is still used in dishes such as polenta and hominy.